 The English language level of the average French person is low.
 It means that you will have difficulties in reaching out to the right people, and if they speak English a little bit, they might not be able to catch all the nuances in your questions.
 I find it particularly difficult when the situation is you need to select the right partner, but you can only have basic interactions with the target.

 My poor English experience as Export Manager

 Back when I was an Export Manager, I wanted to make sure I caught all the things a prospect could hide from me before signing a distribution partnership.
 Is he comfortable when promising me to have a minimum stock?
 Does he betray himself when speaking about paying his partners on time?
-Does the technician in the aftersales service is confirming that they have the utmost customer service or does his boss lied to me?
+Does the technician in the after sales service confirm that they have the utmost customer service or does his boss lie to me?
 If the technicians cannot speak English and the General Manager can only formulate simple sentences, how do I do?

 Individualism, Power Distance and Avoiding uncertainty

 First of all, the 3 main characteristics you will encounter are Individualism, High hierarchical power and Avoiding uncertainty.

 In France, the majority of the population is individualist.
 The degree of interdependence between each individual is low, it means French people think more as individuals rather than a team.
 In addition, there is a high hierarchical distance between individuals in the workplace.
 The manager is very much in charge of the company and dictates decisions to the rest of the staff.
 Decisions are less taken in teams compared to other countries.
 Avoiding uncertainty is also a strong characteristic of the French managers, they are very much sticking to what they are currently doing and are afraid of taking risks that are not calculated.